Your application needs to support at least one protocol for interacting with Okta: SAML or OIDC for authentication, or SCIM for provisioning.

 NameID attribute, what is the name of that attribute?

-Link to configuration guide — Your configuration guide (in either HTML or PDF format) should have step by step instructions on how to set up SSO between Okta and your systems.
+Link to configuration guide — Your configuration guide (in either HTML or PDF format) should have step-by-step instructions on how to configure SSO between Okta and your systems.
 See Prepare a customer-facing configuration guide.
 Configure variables

 Does your ACS URL or Audience URI vary per tenant? — If you select Yes, a new field appears to assist you in setting up a per tenant configuration.
 What variables do your admins need to specify to install your app? — When you click Add Variable, the interface displays a dialog box to collect the following information: Label Name — A descriptive name for the dynamic variable that administrators see when installing your app integration.
 Variable Name — An automatically generated variable used when constructing the dynamic address.
 This is hidden from admins and is only passed to your external application.
 Help Text — Any descriptive text to be shown to administrators when installing your app integration.
 Type — The property type for your parameter.
 Options are "String", "URL", or "HTTPS URL".